 Perhaps it has to do with the characteristics of the English language or intonation.
 Also, American culture may be more extroverted and expressive when it comes to thoughts, opinions and gestures than some cultures.
 I mean have you been to the stadium of an American college football game, an overcrowded bar in LA or two friends discussing the latest season of Tiger King?
 It can get pretty loud.
 Obviously, louder Americans will be more noticeable than the quieter ones.
 However, American tourists abroad need to do a better job of ceasing to perpetuate this stereotype.

 To be frank, the Dutch also have a stereotype for being loud.
 I refused to believe it but going on a crowded train and hearing people scream into their phone, our neighbors tell people their life story on the street.
 Not sure if the Dutch would say they are louder than Americans…

 Americans are Fat & Love Mcdonalds

-One of my European friends thinks every American loves Mcdonalds and likes to argue about it regularly.
+One of my European friends thinks every American loves Mcdonald’s and likes to argue about it regularly.
 Although I would do almost anything for an Oreo Mcflurry, this really goes beyond the point.
 It’s not just the Dutch but many countries see the US as fat and overweight, and I can totally see why!
-According to the Centers of Disease control and Prevention, one third of Americans are obese.
+According to the Centers for Disease Control and Prevention, one-third of Americans are obese.
 Compared to other cultures we have bigger food servings, double the portions, more sugar, oil, and processed foods!
 No wonder obesity is a public health crisis, with rates currently topping nearly 40%.